 Dr. Thomas A. Gionis, Our Surgeon-in-Chief

-Dr. Thomas A. Gionis serves as the Surgeon-in-Chief of the Miami Stem Cell Treatment Center, and also as Surgeon-in-Chief and Medical Director and Director of Stem Cell Research at the Irvine Stem Treatment Center.
+Dr. Thomas A. Gionis serves as the Surgeon-in-Chief of the Miami Stem Cell Treatment Center .

 Dr. Thomas A. Gionis has 2 doctorate degrees (Medicine (MD) and Law (JD)) and 4 Master’s Degrees.
-Dr. Thomas A. Gionis obtained his M.D. degree from the Medical University of South Carolina; J.D. degree (Cum Laude), John Marshall Law School; L.L.M., St. Thomas University School of Law; M.B.A., Pepperdine University Graduate School of Business; M.H.A., Seton Hall University, Center for Public Service; and his M.P.H., University of California, Los Angeles (U.C.L.A.).
+Dr. Thomas A. Gionis obtained his M.D. degree from the Medical University of South Carolina; J.D. degree (Cum Laude), John Marshall Law School; L.L.M., St. Thomas University School of Law; M.B.A., Pepperdine University Graduate School of Business; M.H.A., Seton Hall University, Center for Public Service; and his M.P.H., University of California, Los Angeles (U.C.L.A.)
+School of Public Health.
 Dr. Gionis has also served as a lecturer in the Executive Master of Public Health (MPH) program at the UCLA School of Public Health, where he lectured in Health Law and Principles of Global Health.
-Dr. Gionis a frequent Lecturer in Bioethics, International Law, Peace and Public Health, at various international United Nations UNESCO bioethics workshops and seminars.
-Additionally, Dr. Gionis has lectured world-wide on Human Subject Research Protections and Human Rights and is recognized as having specialized expertise in the legal structuring, compliance and function of Institutional Review Boards (IRB’s) which oversee Human Subject Research in the United States and other parts of the world.
+Dr. Gionis is a frequent Lecturer in Bioethics, International Law, Peace and Public Health, at various international United Nations UNESCO bioethics workshops and seminars.
+Additionally, Dr. Gionis has lectured world-wide on Human Research Subject Protection and Human Rights, and is recognized as having specialized expertise in the legal structuring, compliance and function of Institutional Review Boards (IRB’s) which oversee Human Subject Research in the United States and other parts of the world.

 Dr. Thomas A. Gionis has completed seven years of surgical training and surgical fellowship.
-Dr. Gionis completed his five-year General Surgery residency training at Tulane Medical Center-Charity Hospital, New Orleans, Louisiana; and also completed his Cardiovascular Surgery fellowship at Tulane Medical Center-Charity Hospital, New Orleans, Louisiana.
-Additionally, Dr. Gionis completed a Research Fellowship in Emergency Medicine, at the Harvard University-Massachusetts General Hospital, Department of Emergency Medicine Research (MGH) Boston, and taught advanced trauma life support at Harvard-MGH for approximately 15 years.
-Dr. Gionis has served as a Member of the Board of Directors, American Board of Disaster Medicine, a Physician Board Examiner for the American Board of Disaster Medicine, and, Distinguished Fellow, Royal Society of Fellows.
+Dr. Gionis completed his five-year General Surgery residency training at Tulane Medical Center-Charity Hospital, New Orleans, Louisiana; and also completed his two year Cardiovascular Surgery fellowship at Tulane Medical Center-Charity Hospital, New Orleans, Louisiana.
+Additionally, Dr. Gionis completed his Research Fellowship in Emergency Medicine, at the Harvard University-Massachusetts General Hospital, Department of Emergency Medicine Research (MGH) Boston, and taught advanced trauma life support at Harvard-MGH for over a decade.
+Dr. Gionis has served as a Member of the Board of Directors, American Board of Disaster Medicine, a Physician Board Examiner for the American Board of Disaster Medicine, and Distinguished Fellow, Royal Society of Fellows.
 Dr. Gionis is also a Diplomate of the American Board of Quality Assurance and Utilization Review Physicians and is a Fellow, American Institute for Healthcare Quality.